AP EAMCET 2017 NEWS

 JNTU will be declaring the result of AP EAMCET 2017 on May 6, 2017.
 The result will be available for all candidates only in online mode.
 Along with the scores, the ranks of the applicants derived from the process of normalization of AP EAMCET 2017 marks will also be present in the result.

-AP EAMCET Exam Pattern is defined by APSCHE.
-AP EA ...
+AP EAMCET Exam Centers 2018 are pre defined by APS ...